Murder of Shad Thyrion: Trial and incarceration

 Schabusiness's attorney, Quinn Jolly, submitted a not guilty by reason of insanity plea on September 1, 2022.

 On February 14, 2023, Schabusiness attacked Jolly after he requested the trial date be pushed back so experts could determine her competency to stand trial.
 Schabusiness was tackled by a Brown County sheriff's officer.
 No one was seriously injured.
 Around ten minutes after the attack, Jolly told Judge Walsh he planned to file a motion to be removed from the case.
 He was replaced by Christopher Froelich on March 3, who requested that Walsh recuse himself as his witnessing the attack could affect his ruling.
 Walsh declined.

-Forensic psychologist Diane Lytton testified that Schabusiness told her she "had a thing with Jeffrey Dahmer a year ago", although Dahmer was murdered in prison by a fellow inmate in 1994.
 On July 26, a jury convicted Schabusiness of first-degree intentional homicide, mutilation of a corpse, and third-degree sexual assault.
 On September 26, Walsh sentenced Schabusiness to life imprisonment without the possibility of parole.
 Walsh said he had to protect the public from her.
 "This crime offends human decency, it offends human dignity, it offends the human community.
 It really does", he said.
 Thyrion's father forgave Schabusiness, saying, "I believe everybody makes bad choices, maybe not to this scale.
 It does no good to hate you.
 I know you've got a heart, got a mind."

 Schabusiness is serving out her sentence at the Taycheedah Correctional Institution, a facility housing only female inmates that is located in the city of Fond du Lac.
+In December 2025 while incarerated, Schabusiness was sentenced to 90 days for attacking staff members.